litestar-org/litestar/docs/migration/flask.rst

 ..  seealso::

-    To learn more about requests,, check out these chapters in the documentation
+    To learn more about requests, check out these chapters in the documentation

     * :doc:`/usage/request-data`
     * :doc:`/reference/connection`